 From there he launched his famous conquest of Gaul (and incursions into Germany and Britain), which he recorded in De Bello Gallico, that basic text used in Latin classes around the world even today.

-Meanwhile, Crassus had died in Parthia and Pompey had come under the sway of anti-Caesar elements at Rome.
-By the time Caesar’s term in office had ended, the Roman elite were scared of his power and popularity so they ordered that he disarm before returning to the city.
+Meanwhile, Crassus had died in Parthia and Pompey had come under the sway of anti-Caesar elements in Rome.
+By the time Caesar’s term in office had ended, the Roman elite was scared of his power and popularity so they ordered that he disarm before returning to the city.
 Having good reason to believe he would face persecution for “irregularities” conducted during his consulship and governorship, Caesar refused to do so and fatefully crossed the southern border of his province–the Rubicon River–with a standing army in 49 BCE.

 Thus began the civil war that pitted Pompey against Caesar, introduced Caesar to Cleopatra, and ended in Caesar declaring himself dictator-for-life in 44 BCE.
 This gravely concerned many in the Roman ruling class, including friends of Caesar such as Brutus.
-Julius Caesar was assassinated on the “Ides of March“, March 15, 44 BCE.
+Julius Caesar was assassinated on the “Ides of March“–March 15, 44 BCE.
 Caesar’s nephew Octavian and his ally Marc Antony would avenge this political murder, only to engage in yet another civil war between themselves.
 Ultimately Octavian would be victorious, seizing control of Rome and initiating the Roman Empire in 27 BCE when he took on the name “Augustus“.

 Vesta was the Roman goddess of the hearth and the family.
 Her Greek equivalent was Hestia.
-The worship of Vesta was highly significant to the city of Rome, extending back at least to the religious reforms of Numa Pompilius, the second king of Rome who ruled in the late eighth century BCE.
+The worship of Vesta was highly significant to the city, extending back at least to the religious reforms of Numa Pompilius, the second king of Rome who ruled in the late eighth century BCE.
 Vesta was an especially important cult during the later Empire under Augustus, who viewed her as a symbol of the conservative values that made Rome great.
 The famous Vestal Virgins–young girls from good families who took a vow of chastity for a lifetime of service–were responsible for the upkeep of a sacred fire, which symbolized the life of Rome and was never allowed to go out.

 Her appearance on this coin therefore significant cultural import, and helped convey Caesar’s piety and respect for traditional values.